gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 Use this checklist after first-time setup to confirm everything is configured correctly:

 - [ ] ODIN is connected to your home Wi-Fi (dashboard loads via local IP)
-- [ ] Setup Wizard completed — or all four setting areas manually configured
+- [ ] Setup Wizard completed — or all five setting areas manually configured
 - [ ] **Latitude** and **Longitude** are set to your location
 - [ ] **Price Zone** matches your country
 - [ ] **Pricing Mode** is set to Dynamic (if you have a dynamic contract)